vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   coincided with my attention being drawn toward the "bite" area.
 In hindsight, I think the Udupi Palace spinach masala dosa consumption may have played a role here.

+### Seventy-one days later (2024-09-27)

+#### Food updates

+I paused sauerkraut, kimchi, and walnuts for a few days starting 2024-09-21, in order to facilitate recovery from the mouth bite and anal swelling.

+I resumed walnuts consumption on 2024-09-25 at 50% of my usual level, while being careful to not let the walnuts near the sore area of the mouth.

+The pause and restart were not motivated by the abdominal pain issues.

+#### Symptom updates

+I haven't had many symptoms related to abdominal pain, and the few I have had had been hard to separate out from the anal swelling.

+It will be easier to gauge my residual symptoms, if any, after the anal swelling is completely healed, which I am hoping will happen in the next one week.

 ## Current learnings